 - The reproduction board is tiny compared to the authentic one, and there is no save battery at all.

-- The fake board does not have any Nintendo imprints or identification markings.
-The real Pokémon Yellow board is packed with them: model numbers (DMB-A02-01), chip info (US 256K-SRAM), and the battery type (CF1616).
+- The fake board lacks any Nintendo imprints or identification markings.
+The real Pokémon Yellow board is packed with them: model numbers (DMB-A02-01), chip info (US 256K-SRAM), and the battery type (CF1616)

 - On the genuine board, you will see “1988 Nintendo” stamped on the back.
 The reproduction has inconsistent markings that do not match.